Managing Data Storage

 • Use API tools: Access your data programmatically with Python API tool or MATLAB API tool for seamless integration with analysis workflows

-• Organize experiments: Create structured Behavioral Paradigms that integrate with your data storage system for organized behavioral data
+• Organize experiments: Create structured Behavioral Assays that integrate with your data storage system for organized behavioral data

 • Enable collaboration: Set up proper Managing Projects to share your organized data storage with lab members and collaborators